lihuencarranza/lab3/README.md

 # Atlas Manager

 Atlas Manager is an IoT Device Management Platform based on DDL (Device Description Language).
-It provides a comprehensive interface for managing IoT devices, services, and applications.
+It provides a comprehensive interface for managing IoT devices, entities, services, and applications.

 ## Features

 - Real-time monitoring of IoT devices
-- Service management and discovery
+- Service and entities management and discovery
 - Application creation and execution
 - Device relationship management
 - WebSocket-based real-time updates